Laverty says pelvic and hip fractures 'stable'

 Contact with Fores' Barni Ducati left him with pain to his right leg and pelvis.

-"While I could have cruised home those final five laps of my racing career I figured there was no point being on track unless I was gonna give 100%.
+"While I could have cruised home those final five laps of my racing career, I figured there was no point being on track unless I was gonna give 100%," said Laverty.

 "The important thing is I will recover well."